Friday Questions & Answers: You down with BBT? | Conceivable

 What can changes in BBT tell me?

 Some changes in BBT are totally normal and healthy, like the rise in temperature that most women see after ovulation.
-Other changes, like a lot of variation from day to day, or temperatures outside of the healthy range above, may indicate that hormone function isn’t optimal.
-Conceivable can help changes and provides valuable feedback to help you address them.
+Other changes, like a lot of variation from day to day, or temperatures outside of the healthy range above, may indicate that hormone function isn't optimal.
+Conceivable can help identify these changes and provides valuable feedback to help you address them.

 Can my BBT tell me when I'm fertile?